The technical skills everyone needs to land their dream job

 Companies face an abundance of cyber threats every day.
 This is why organisations need protection against any possible attacks from cybercriminals.
 This might be the right job if you're excited about protecting a company's digital assets and intelligence from security breaches.

-Some examples of the technical skills needed in this field are vulnerability assessment, malware analysis, and cryptography.
+Cyber threats continue to evolve, making cybersecurity expertise essential.
+Some technical skills examples in this field include penetration testing, vulnerability assessment, and cryptography.

-A successful UX/UX design encourages the customer to stick with a brand or product.
-Employers will seek expertise in wireframing and prototyping, design thinking, and information architecture.
+A successful UI/UX design encourages users to stick with a brand or product.
+Technical skills examples in this field include wireframing (Figma, Adobe XD), usability testing, and information architecture.

 Product management is a role within the product development team.
 It focuses on successfully executing the product lifecycle.
 They serve at the intersection of UX teams, engineering teams, and leaders to hold the shared product vision across.

 Product managers define success for each product and create the product strategy.
-Technical skills in this field are competitive analysis, customer research, product launch, mapping, marketing, and execution.
+Some technical skills examples include agile methodologies, product analytics, and market research tools.

 If you don't have technical skills but are required to carry out a role that increasingly revolves around technology, you may need more confidence in your capabilities.
 Understanding technology will make you feel more comfortable in your role.

 You always continue learning, even if you already possess the technical skills.
-Since technology constantly evolves, continuous learning is required to ensure your skill stays up-to-date and relevant.
+Since technology constantly evolves, continuous learning is required to ensure your skills stay up-to-date and relevant.

 If you have limited IT skills in a business that's increasingly relying on technology to operate, you may stay caught up on colleagues with sound technical knowledge.
 You will be far more valuable by improving your technical skills.